billbrod/restaurant-map/README.md

 - [X] on both view, sort by distance from current location
 - [ ] ingest geojson:
     - [ ] don't add duplicate based on coordinates
+- [ ] color circle based on tag
+- [ ] add name when zoomed in on all the way
 - [ ] add export to text, with toggles for which fields to include
 - [ ] check how exported geojson works with organic maps or osmand
 - [ ] show tags at top of page and filter them by tapping on them